 Let's consider a request to place six articles and a book chapter on reserve.
 Keep these points in mind:

 Case-by-case balancing means that every situation, being different, conceivably results in a different outcome.
-This imprecision and unpredictability make it difficult to determine what is and what is not a fair use, but the alternative, asking for permission in all but the most obvious cases, or ignoring the need for permission by assuming that all educational use is fair, could prove to be costly choices, either way.
-So, learning to be more comfortable with the fair use analysis is an important step towards soundly operating course reserves.
+This imprecision and unpredictability can make it difficult to determine what is and what is not a fair use, but the alternatives, asking for permission in all but the most obvious cases, or ignoring the need for permission by assuming that all educational use is fair, could both prove to be costly choices.
+So, learning to be more comfortable with the fair use analysis is an important step towards soundly operating a reserves system.

 Applying the four fair use factors

 Please read using the four factor fair use test before proceeding.
 It will describe generally how "weighing and balancing" works.
 Remember, we are analyzing articles and book chapters, each one individually.
 As always, the hallmarks of fair use involve adequate protection of the copyright owner's interest.